Are you passionate about something?

 It affects expressions

-You’re asking for permission to make a photo and a release, which can help expressions or hurt them.
+You’re asking for permission to take a photo and release it, which can help or hurt expressions.
 Do it right, and you will make everyone feel like this is their special day, treating them like movie stars.

-Do it incorrectly, and people will wish you were not there.
+If you do it incorrectly, people will wish you were not there.
 You are bothering them, and they want you to leave.

 You can see this in their expressions–even if they signed the release, they would not be as positive if you did it wrong.